FlorentLee/CS5570---2PL-GROUP-PROJECT/README.md

 2. Customize the database size, which is 6 in this experiment.
 When each transaction specifically operates, those data objects will also be randomly generated.
 Please note: not every transaction will access every data item in the database.√√√√√√

-3. Execute 4 randomly generated transactions, each transaction is executed in sequence, and the 24 final database states are recorded.√√√√√√
+3. Execute 4 randomly generated transactions, each transaction is executed in sequence, and the 24 final database states are recorded. √√√√√√ [UPLAODED IN TESTLOG document]

 4. Execute transactions according to the given order and test.××××××

-5. Use a two-stage locking mechanism for concurrency control to check whether the state of the database after the transaction is executed is consistent with a certain sequential execution state.??????
+5. Use a two-stage locking mechanism for concurrency control to check whether the state of the database after the transaction is executed is consistent with a certain sequential execution state. ??????
+[I tried to run original 2pl method part codes but failed.
+(Program was terminated immediately.)
+I guess because we generate 4 transactions instead of 3 in the original one.
+Some more codes should be edited but got no idea.]

 6. Forms of deadlock prevention.××××××